-- (a) Notwithstanding Section 507 and Appendix B of the International Fire Code and because of a greater exposure of fire in Urban Interface areas, an approved water supply capable of supplying the required fire flow for fire protection shall be provided to all premises upon which facilities, buildings, or portions of buildings are hereafter constructed or moved into clustered large scale developments in the Urban Interface. - (b) The minimum fire flow and flow duration requirements for a one family dwelling having a building area which does not exceed 3,600 square feet shall be 1,000 gallons per minute for two hours.
-The fire flow for all other occupancies and for dwellings greater than 3,600 square feet shall be determined by the Fire Marshal using the International Fire Code as a guide. - (c) A reduction in required fire flow of up to 75 percent, as approved by the Fire Marshal, is allowed when the building is provided with a fire extinguishing system in accordance with Appendix B sections B103 and B105 of the International Fire Code, or is provided with an approved automatic sprinkler system, and when an adequate vegetation clearance is maintained.
-Water supplies for fire sprinklers shall comply with the National Fire Protection Association (N.F.P.A.)
-13 Standards. - (d) The above fire-flow requirements shall not apply to any dwelling outside of a Large Scale Development which is in the Urban Interface and is provided with a fire break as defined herein and as such firebreak is maintained by the owner-occupants.
-Also excluded are any "S2" occupancies under 900 square feet and farm buildings not within 50 feet of a structure with habitable space. - (e) The above fire-flow requirements shall not apply to dwellings within clustered large scale developments approved without fire-flow when provided with approved fire sprinkler systems. - (f) Water storage supplies shall likewise be calculated to provide the required daily culinary supply for each building lot plus the required fire flow for the building having the greatest demand. - (g)The fire flow requirements of this section shall not be applied in Large Scale Developments approved prior to September 15, 1978.
-Facilities, buildings, and structures constructed or expanded after the effective date of this paragraph, in said developments, which fail to comply with the emergency water requirements of this section shall not exceed 1500 square feet of building area as defined by the International Fire Code unless a fire extinguishing system in accordance with Section 904 of the International Fire Code or listed automatic sprinkler system in accordance with NFPA 13 Standards is installed or adequate fire flow is provided.(Ord.
+(a) Notwithstanding Section 507 and Appendix B of the International Fire Code and because of a greater exposure of fire in Urban Interface areas, an approved water supply capable of supplying the required fire flow for fire protection shall be provided to all premises upon which facilities, buildings, or portions of buildings are hereafter constructed or moved into clustered large scale developments in the Urban Interface. (b) The minimum fire flow and flow duration requirements for a one family dwelling having a building area which does not exceed 3,600 square feet shall be 1,000 gallons per minute for two hours.
+The fire flow for all other occupancies and for dwellings greater than 3,600 square feet shall be determined by the Fire Marshal using the International Fire Code as a guide.

+(c) A reduction in required fire flow of up to 75 percent, as approved by the Fire Marshal, is allowed when the building is provided with an approved automatic sprinkler system, and when an adequate vegetation clearance is maintained.
+Water supplies for fire sprinklers shall comply with currently adopted National Fire Protection Association (N.F.P.A.) standards.

+(d) The above fire-flow requirements shall not apply to any dwelling outside of a Large Scale Development which is in the Urban Interface when provided with a fire break as defined herein and as such firebreak is maintained by the owner-occupants.
+Also excluded are any "U" and "S2" occupancies under 900 square feet and farm buildings not within 50 feet of a structure with habitable space.

+EXCEPTION: Structures intended for human occupancy over 10,000 square feet of building area shall have approved fire flow as outlined in 9-6-3(b).

+(e) The above fire-flow requirements shall not apply to dwellings within clustered large scale developments previously approved without fire-flow when provided with approved fire sprinkler systems.

+(f) Water storage supplies shall likewise be calculated to provide the required daily culinary supply for each building lot plus the required fire flow for the building having the greatest demand.

+(g) The fire flow requirements of this section shall not be applied in Large Scale Developments approved prior to September 15, 1978.
+Facilities, buildings, and structures constructed or expanded after the effective date of this paragraph, in said developments, which fail to comply with the emergency water requirements of this section shall not exceed 1500 square feet of building area as defined by the International Fire Code unless a listed automatic sprinkler system in accordance with currently adopted NFPA standards is installed or adequate fire flow is provided .(Ord.
 2010-29, 11-2-10)(Ord.
 2011-24, 6-28-11)(Ord.
-2015-2, 02-03-15).
+2015-2, 02-03-15; Ord.
+2016-20, 7-12-16)(Ord.
+2018-6, 2-18-18).